 A group of leading academics pooled their expertise to develop new ways of mass-monitoring levels of SARS-Cov-2, the virus which causes the Covid-19 illness.
-The work is informing higher education sector in Wales.
-Since the national Test and Trace surveillance programmes managed by the UK, Scottish and Welsh Governments.
+The work is informing the national Test and Trace surveillance programmes managed by the UK, Scottish and Welsh Governments.